MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/09-OrgData-Add-Auth-MGT.md

     <mgt-login *ngIf="featureFlags.microsoft365Enabled" class="mgt-dark" (loginCompleted)="loginCompleted()"></mgt-login>
     ```

-    The `mgt-login` component is used to sign in users and retrieve an access token that can be used with Microsoft Graph.
-The `loginCompleted` event is emitted when the user has successfully signed in.
-When the event fires, the `loginCompleted()` function is called.
-The `mgt-login` component is only displayed if the `featureFlags.microsoft365Enabled` value is set to `true`.
-While the `mgt-login` component is being inside of an Angular component in this scenario, it can be used in any web application.
+    The `mgt-login` component enables user sign in and access token retrieval for use with Microsoft Graph.
+Upon successful sign in, the `loginCompleted` event is triggered, subsequently calling the `loginCompleted()` function.
+Although the `mgt-login` web component is used within an Angular component in this example, it is compatible with any web application.

+    Display of the `mgt-login` component depends on the `featureFlags.microsoft365Enabled` value being set to `true`.
+This custom flag checks for the presence of the `AAD_CLIENT_ID` environment variable to confirm that the application is properly configured and able to authenticate against Azure AD.
+The flag is added to accommodate cases where users opt to complete only the AI or Communication exercises within the tutorial, rather than following the entire sequence.

 1. Open *header.component.ts* and locate the `loginCompleted` function.
 This function is called when the `loginCompleted` event is emitted and used to retrieve the signed in user's profile using `Providers.globalProvider`.

     ```typescript